sapegin/grunt-webfont/Readme.md

 Icon classes syntax. `bem` for double class names: `icon icon_awesome` or `bootstrap` for single class names: `icon-awesome`.

 #### template

 Type: `string` Default: `null`

 Custom CSS template path (see `tasks/templates` for some examples).
 Should be used instead of `syntax`.
 (You probably need to define `htmlDemoTemplate` option too.)

 You should provide CSS and JSON files.
-Variables from JSON files used in HTML demo page.
+Variables from JSON files used in CSS template and HTML demo page.

 ```json
 {